h0lylag/workshop-watcher/README.md

 A Steam Workshop monitoring tool that tracks mod updates and sends Discord notifications.

+## How It Works

+1. Queries the Steam API to check when workshop items were last updated
+2. Compares update times against a local SQLite database
+3. Sends Discord webhook notifications when mods are updated
+4. Caches Steam user information to display mod author names

+Perfect for DayZ server admins or any game that uses Steam Workshop!

+## Requirements

+- Python 3.6 or newer
+- No external dependencies!
+Uses only Python standard library

 ## Setup

 1. Get a Steam API key from [https://steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey)